kloudkrafts01/kspyder/README.md

 kspyder is a lightweight and very simple Python ETL framework.
 It was designed originally to fit the needs of an SMB for very simple-to-configure and simple-to-operate data pipelines.

-The main concern (and first use case) was to be able to extract data from either SQL or API Data Sources and store it in an SQL database that would be used for Business Data analysis (typically through MS PowerBI or Tableau), and to be able to :
+The main concern (and first use case) was to be able to extract data from either SQL or API Data Sources and store it in a Target SQL database that would be used for Business Data analysis (typically through MS PowerBI or Tableau), and to be able to :

 - Strip out any potential PII from that data before persisting it to the target database that would be accessible to Data Analysts
 - Manage Throttling and Pagination in a simple way without having to re-code it for each new Data Source
-- Iterate A LOT on the definition and/or transformation of Target database schemas and tables used by Data Analysts, with minimal code modification
+- Iterate A LOT on the definition and/or transformation of Target database schemas and tables, using simple declarative configurations
 - Industrialize and secure the execution of that ETL with a Cloud-based Orchestration service.
 - ALL data transient in the pipelines AND stored in the target DBs have to be considered entirely expendable : the target DBs should be allowed to be destroyed and recreated/repopulated at any point without consequences for the business